SEMI-FINALS AND FINALS WILL BE FULL GAMES

 Rules for all Competitions

-- All rounds except Semi-Finals and Finals, will play for 2 hours.
+- All rounds except the Finals, will play for 2 hours.
 Singles matches will play to 21 shots.
-The Semi-Finals and Finals, will be played either to the number of ends as shown above or to a maximum of 3 hours 30 minutes, with the time commencing after the trial ends.
-Note that the 2 Bowl Singles is 21 shots and not 21 ends, this is a change to the National rules for 2018.
+The Finals, will be played either to the number of ends as shown above or to a maximum of 3 hours 30 minutes, with the time commencing after the trial ends.

-If the Challenger has not complied with the 5 day rule, the Opposition then becomes the Challenger and will provide 3 dates/times to the former Challengers, now called the Opposition, who must respond within 2 days.
+If the Challenger has not complied with the 5 day rule, the Opposition then becomes the Challenger and will provide 3 dates/times to the former Challengers, now called the Opposition, immediately after the 5th day with the Opposition responding within 2 days.
 If no response is made by the Opposition, then the new Challengers can claim the match.

 Exceptions regarding dates and times are as follows:

-- To ensure that a match does take place, if any member of a team is required to play two matches in one day, then that will have to happen.
+c.
+To ensure that a match does take place, if any member of a team is required to play two matches in one day, then that will have to happen as long as their is a minimum of 2 hours between matches.

 - Any team/person that is unable to complete their match with the opposition by the due ’BY’ date for that round, will forfeit the match and this could be dismissal of both individuals/teams from the competition if both are at fault.
 NO excuse will be accepted by the Competition Secretary for not completing the match by the date specified.
 The defaulting individuals/team(s) will also be required to pay for the expected rink fees.
 ALL bowlers entering the competitions must be able to bowl to at least 2030 hours.
 Do not leave matches to the last week in any round as this will generally cause issue with delays and availability of rinks.

-- The Finals.
-These are to be played during the planned two/three week Finals programme.
-A date for each Final being decided nearer the Finals programme, once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.
-The date shown on the competition charts and entry form is there as a guide only and where possible will be played on the date shown.
+- The Semi-Finals/Finals.
+The Triples and Fours Semi-Finals will be played on the dates shown clearly on the Competitions Entry Form, there is no deviation from these dates.
+In the Finals a date for each Final will be decided nearer to the Finals programme, once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.

 - Players are not allowed to play in more than one team within a competition.